 At the start of the war there was such a demand from newly commissioned officers for wristwatches that the supply of new wristwatches couldn't keep up.
 At this time, fob watches were converted into wristwatches for officers determined to kit up and get to the front before the fighting was over, which in 1914 it was expected to be by Christmas.

 The Longines serial number of the watch is 2,241,923, which shows that the movement was made in 1909.
 The Borgel case has London Assay Office import hallmarks for sterling silver with the date letter “n” of 1908 to 1909 – remember that date letter punches were used over two calendar years.
-So the watch was made in circa 1909.
+So the watch was made and cased in 1909.

 The Great War created a huge demand for wristwatches.
 Initially Longines was able to fill orders with purpose made wristwatches, but by 1915 demand was outstripping supply.
 Thirteen ligne open face fob watches were a suitable size for wristwatches, so fob watches like number 2,241,923 were drawn from stock and converted to wristwatches by removing the bow and cutting down the pendant, soldering wire lugs to the case and fitting a new luminous dial and hands.

 The evidence shows that wristwatches made from converted pocket watches did not precede purpose made wristwatches.
-Conversions of pocket watches into wristwatches were done during the Great War, when the supply of wristwatches could not keep up with the demands of newly commissioned officers getting kitted out for the front.
+Conversions of pocket watches into wristwatches were done during the Great War, when the supply of wristwatches could not keep up with the demands of newly commissioned officers urgently getting kitted out for the front.

 If you have any questions or comments, please don't hesitate to to get in touch via my Contact Me page.

-Copyright © David Boettcher 2006 - 2020 all rights reserved.
-This page updated March 2020.
+Copyright © David Boettcher 2006 - 2021 all rights reserved.
+This page updated January 2021.
 W3CMVS.
 Back to the top of the page.